 Our washing machine stopped spinning.
 It would reach the spin cycle and just stop, until the spin cycle ended.
 I went to the phone for answers.
-I pictured YouTube videos that would instruct me to tear the machine apart to get to a belt that needed replacing.
+I thought the YouTube videos on the subject would instruct me on the “simple task” of tearing the machine down to the bolts and building it back up again.
+I also thought they might instruct me to “simply” remove a belt that is almost impossible for someone like me to remove.
 I pictured an afternoon of frustration and uselessness, as I attempted to fix something above my pay grade.

-In my mind, I was already at Sear’s writing the check for a new washing machine, but I considered the idea of trying this step-by-step process on a what the heck basis.
-I thought this option might have a better chance of working than stabbing myself in the eye would, which was the other option I considered.
-I tried it and it … it worked.
+In my mind, I was already at the furniture store writing the check for a new washing machine, but I considered the idea of trying this step-by-step process on a ‘what the heck’ basis.
+I thought this option might have a better chance of working than stabbing myself in the eye, so I tried it, and it … it worked.
 It worked so well that we did it twice just to convince ourselves that it actually worked.

-“You just needed a new flux capacitor, and I happened to have one on me,” they said to our amazement.
+“You just needed a new flux capacitor, and well, I happened to have one on me,” they say to our amazement.

-How many of us were so relieved that our old washing machine now works, and that we do not have to pay $300 for a new one, that we didn’t question it.
-How many hundreds of thousands of dollars have passed from desperate customers to appliance repair mechanic over the years and decades in which this master reset option has been available to us?
+How many of us were so relieved that our old washing machine now works, and that we do not have to pay $300 for a new one, that we didn’t question it?
+How many hundreds of thousands of dollars have passed from desperate customers to appliance repair mechanics over the years and decades in which this master reset option has been available to all?
 How many new washing machines have desperate customers purchased to replace a washing machine that most people, salesmen or not, will tell you are cheaper to replace than fix?
-How many of those same washing machines just needed to be reset in this manner?
-This led me to two conclusions, I could either become an appliance repairman that specializes in fixing washing machines, and fix 50% of them, or I could spread the word and hopefully prevent others from being duped by repairmen and salespeople that tell their customers it is in their best interests, over the long haul, just buy a new one.
+How many of those same washing machines just needed a master reset?
+This led me to two conclusions, I could either become an appliance repairman that specializes in fixing washing machines, and fix 50% of them, or I could spread the word and hopefully prevent others from being duped by repairmen and salespeople who tell their customers it is in their best interests, over the long haul, to just buy a new one.